ThiagoSchetini/manjaro-architect-guide/README.md

 	sudo pacman -S hdparm (best as linux helper to hard and solid state drives) sudo pacman -S xclip
-	sudo pacman -S the_silver_searcher (more performance than grep, use as 'ag') sudo pacman -S cmatrix
-	sudo pacman -S links (terminal web navigator) sudo pacman -S lrzip (more powerfull, read the man) sudo pacman -S etcher (ISO's pen drive burner) sudo pacman -S transmission-gtk (torrents)
+	sudo pacman -S the_silver_searcher (more performance than grep, use as 'ag') sudo pacman -S links (terminal web navigator) sudo pacman -S lrzip (more powerfull, read the man) sudo pacman -S etcher (ISO's pen drive burner) sudo pacman -S transmission-gtk (torrents)
-	pacaur -S debtap (convert .deb packages to pacman in some situations that it do not exists on AUR)

 #### Office